trumpetor/FMNet-KD/README.md

-# The code will be made public soon.
+The paper will be open code when accepted